-The following guest post is courtesy of Jasper Lawler, Senior Market Analyst at FCA regulated broker LCG.
+The following article was written by Jasper Lawler, Senior Market Analyst at FCA regulated broker LCG.

 Political turmoil in Italy has seen investors sell out of Italian stocks at an unpredicted rate.
 The FTSE Mib plummeted over 9% in May and has continued to sell off in June, plunging from a 10 year high of 24,544 a month ago, to 21,122 last week, its lowest level since last summer.
 Interest in Italian stocks did pick up slightly following the creation of the coalition government, however the relief rally was short lived, and the selloff has since continued.

 It has not just been Italian stocks which have been impacted by the political developments in Italy, Italian bonds have tumbled whilst stocks across Europe were also been dragged down by the increased political uncertainty in Italy.
 Although notably, European bourses have maintained Friday’s relief rally gains.